dburian/transformer_document_embedding/notes/sbert.md

 2. adjust the architecture so it produces nice embeddings.

-As them I should focus on matching the performence of the original transformer, while making easier to find similar pieces of text.
+As them I should focus on matching the performence of the original transformer, while making it easier to find similar pieces of text.

 ## Architecture